Skip to main content

 • Copies of relevant support material (articles, reviews, catalogues, etc.) in PDF form

-The MacLaren pays artist fees to exhibiting artists for exhibitions, public discussions and workshops in accordance with the recommended fee schedule set out by CARFAC with advice from CAMDO.
-The MacLaren is a member of the Ontario Association of Art Galleries, the Ontario Museums Association, the Canadian Museums Association and the Canadian Museum Directors’ Organization, and subscribes to a code of professional standards, ethics and legal requirements as set forth by these organizations.
+The MacLaren pays artist fees to exhibiting artists for exhibitions, public discussions and workshops in accordance with the recommended fee schedule set out by CARFAC.
+The MacLaren is a member of Galeries-Ontario-Galleries, the Ontario Museums Association, and the Canadian Museum Directors’ Organization, and subscribes to a code of professional standards, ethics and legal requirements as set forth by these organizations.

 Ontario Arts Council Exhibition Assistance Grants

-The MacLaren Art Centre is a third-party recommender for Ontario Arts Council (OAC) Exhibition Assistance Grants for 2022-23.
+The MacLaren Art Centre is a third-party recommender for Ontario Arts Council (OAC) Exhibition Assistance Grants for 2023-24.
 Eligible applications will be reviewed on an ongoing, first come first serve basis until funds are depleted.
-The program opens each year in June.
 Please visit the OAC website for submission guidelines and to download the application.